saferpay/sndbx/texts/PaymentPage.md

 *<sup>1</sup> this term refers to name of the interface*<br>
 *<sup>2</sup> this term refers to the actual payment form which is used to capture payment details*

-## Description of the General Process for Using PaymentPage
+## Description of the general process for using the Payment Page Interface

 ![alt text](https://raw.githubusercontent.com/saferpay/sndbx/master/images/PP_FlowChart2.png "Payment Page Flow Chart")